The Trail Map:- OSI Map Series 16

 The Gleniff horseshoe is a nice 10km loop along quiet roads with spectacular views and dramatic and wild Dartry Mountains.
 The walk also provides dramatic views of the Donegal Bay and the Ulster County beyond.

-Turn left at Centre for about 1.5km to junction.
+Begin at the Benwiskin Centre, turn left and continue for about 1.5km to junction.
 Veer left at yield sign southwards towards mountain for 1km to next junction.
 Continue straight following sign for Gleniff Horseshoe Valley.The 19th century Bartyes Mill Site is located on the left as you walk into the horse shoe.
 A lovely woodland walk has been developed at the Mill Site which takes you along under native Irish trees, babbling mountain streams and pretty waterfalls.
 It is a lovely spot to stop for a picnic.

 Did you know?